 It’s called The Youth Tour, and it’s an opportunity for you to go to Washington, D.C. with about 45 other rising seniors from all over North Carolina.
 When you get to D.C., you’ll join 1,800 students from across the nation there for the same purpose – to visit the Smithsonian, Capitol Hill, Arlington National Cemetery and several memorials.
 You’ll learn about American history and the electric cooperative business model.
 That’s pretty cool because it’s your local electric cooperative, the company that provides the power to your home, that’ll be giving you the scholarship to go on the trip.

 The bonus?
 This trip looks great on college applications, and you’ll become friends with people that you never would have met otherwise.
+Youth Tour delegates are also eligible to apply for two college scholarships: the $2,500 Katie Bunch Memorial Scholarship, and the $2,000 Gwen B. Price Scholarship.
 Find out more information about the trip from a national perspective at youthtour.coop, and if you’re interested in applying, use the “Find Your Co-op” link in the box to the right to contact your sponsoring electric cooperative.

 Youth Leadership Council